Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-use-google-fonts-in-a-flutter-application.md

 ## Loading the font

 The next step is to import the font package into our dart file.
-Let's open up the `lib/main.dart` file and place the following import there.
+Let's open the `lib/main.dart` file and place the following import.

 ```dart
 import 'package:google_fonts/google_fonts.dart';